 The mineral rights and access to mineral reserves for the majority of our operations are secured through land that is owned in fee.
-There are no underlying agreements and/or royalties associated with these lands.
-The operations in this category include: Berkeley Springs, Dubberly, Jackson, Kosse, Mauricetown, Montpelier, Ottawa, Pacific, Batesville, Rockwood, Sparta, and Voca.
+There are no underlying agreements and/or royalties associated with Berkeley Springs, Dubberly, Jackson, Kosse, Mauricetown, Montpelier, Ottawa, Pacific, Rockwood, Sparta, Utica, Voca and Batesville.

-The mineral rights and access to mineral reserves at our Mill Creek operation are a combination of land owned in fee that includes a non-participating royalty payment of 7 cents to 35 cents per saleable ton that was contractually negotiated with and paid to the original sellers of the property that covers 88% of the reserves and a lease agreement on one property that involves an annual minimum payment of \$50 thousand and a production royalty payment of 55 cents per saleable ton on the remaining 12% of reserves.
+The mineral rights and access to mineral reserves at our Mill Creek operation are a combination of land owned in fee and one mineral lease.
+A non-participating royalty is paid to the original sellers of the fee property that covers 96% of the reserves.
+The lease agreement involves an annual minimum payment and a non-participating per-ton production royalty payment.

 The Columbia operation mineral reserves and rights are secured under a long-term mineral lease.
-The lease expires in 2033 and includes an annual minimum payment of \$175 thousand and a production royalty of 5.5% of the gross revenue.
+The lease includes an annual minimum payment and a production royalty based on gross revenue.

 The Hurtsboro operation mineral reserves and rights are secured under two mineral leases.
-The majority of the reserves are under a long-term lease that expires in 2019 and includes an annual minimum payment of \$8 thousand and a production royalty payment of 3% of weighted average selling price.
-The second mineral lease expires in 2015 and includes an annual minimum payment of \$15 thousand and a production royalty of 3.35% of the weighted average selling price.
-The mineral leases have been renewed in the past, and it is expected that if mining is still occurring on this property we will have no problem negotiating an extension of these leases.
+Both are long-term leases that include an annual minimum payment and a production royalty payment based on average selling price.
+These mineral leases have been renewed in the past, and it is expected that if mining is still occurring on these properties the leases can be extended again.